CANITEY/CANITEY/README.md

 </h1>

 ### About me
-I'm a cybersecurity trainer, from Egypt, I like coding, hacking and learning new stuff
+I'm a cybersecurity trainee, from Egypt, I like coding, hacking and learning new stuff
 - 🔭 I’m currently working on getting better in cyber security
 - 💬 Ask me about any thing you want
 - 📫 How to reach me: use links above